xability/a11y_ds_course/making-the-grade/HELP.md

 ## Running the tests

-We use [pytest][pytest: Getting Started Guide] as our website test runner.
-You will need to install `pytest` on your development machine if you want to run tests for the Python track locally.
+You will need to install `pytest` to test your solutions.

 You should also install the following `pytest` plugins:

 - [pytest-cache][pytest-cache]
 - [pytest-subtests][pytest-subtests]

-Extended information can be found in our website [Python testing guide][Python track tests page].
+example:

+pip install pytest
+pip install pytest-cache
+pip install pytest-subtests

 ### Running Tests